Focusing with Intent on Electing Six County Board Members

 Specific–Run EXACTLY six vetted and qualified candidates to run for county board in November 2018

 Measurable—Calculate the win numbers for each district and move those voters to the polls.

 Attainable—Actually, these are, by far, the most attainable seats available for county board.

 Rewarding—Again, the reward is to create a powerful block of committed Democrats deciding policy at the Board after a very long drought.

-Timebound—First benchmark is making sure only ONE TOP (1) Democratic candidate is on the ballot in each district for November and the second is moving folks to the polls in tandem with making sure voters vote in the governor’s race.
+Time-bound—First benchmark in March 21st and making sure only ONE TOP DEMOCRATIC WINNER in each district is on the ballot for November and the second is moving folks to the polls in tandem with making sure voters vote in the governor’s race.